JP211/ToDoIt/README.md

 # ToDoIt
-An ios app - to do list
+An ios app - a to do list app that uses SQLite database